nwg-piotr/obhud/README.md

 Displays graphical notification.

 ## Installation
-I only packaged this script for Arch Linux so far.
+I only packaged this script for Arch Linux.
 Please search the [obhud](https://aur.archlinux.org/packages/obhud) package in AUR.

 Feel free to make packages for other Linux distributions.
 Just let me